eshiah-org/akateh-erp-config/README.md

 ### 3. Tag Your Local Image

 Tag your locally built image with the GHCR path.
-Replace `eshiah-org` with your actual GitHub username, all in lowercase.
+This is only needed if your built command din't use the registry path.
+For instance, assuming you named the iamge `akateh-erp:latest`.
+In this case, here's the command to tag it:

 ```bash
 docker tag akateh-erp:latest ghcr.io/eshiah-org/akateh-erp:latest